Analyzing text samples in the NLP Sample application in Pega 7.2.1

 - Open the NLP Sample portal from Designer Studio by clicking .
 The portal opens in the browser as a separate tab.

 - Select a text analysis model:

-- Use example model (Recommended) – Uses the example text analyzer (FTModels) that is included with the application.
-With this option, you can analyze the text without configuring your own text analyzers.
+- Use example model (Recommended) – Uses the example free text model (FTModels) that is included with the application.
+With this option, you can analyze the text without configuring your own free text models.

-- Select custom model – Uses a custom, text analyzer that you provide.
+- Select custom model – Uses a custom, free text model rule that you provide.

-- In the Applies to field, select the class that the text analyzer applies to.
+- In the Applies to field, select the class that the free text model rule applies to.

-- In the Free text model field, enter the name of the text analyzer that you want to use for text analysis of the provided sample.
+- In the Free text model field, enter the name of the free text model rule that you want to use for text analysis of the provided sample.

 - Provide a text sample to analyze:

 - Click the Input text tab.

 - In the Sample text list, select one of the following samples: